mitchellh/libssh2-ruby/README.md

 That being said, libssh2 is wonderfully stable and fast, and if you're not negatively impacted by the above issues, then you should use it.

+## Running the Tests

+This library has an acceptance test suite to verify everything is working.
+Since it is an acceptance test library, it will make actually SSH connections to verify things are working properly.
+Running the suite is easy.
+First, create a `config.yml` based on the `config.yml.example` file in the `spec` directory.
+This must be configured to point to a real server that can an SSH connection can be established to with both password and key based auth.
+Once the `config.yml` is in place, run the tests:

+    $ bundle exec rake

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request